-- 1. Use the Administration > SNMP (Configure Global) page to enable SNMP on the switch, and to enable trap messages.
-Refer to: "Configuring Global Settings for SNMP" on page 381 - 2.
-Use the Administration > SNMP (Configure Trap) page to specify trap managers so that key events are reported by this switch to your management station.
-Refer to: "Specifying Trap Managers" on page 399 - 3.
+- 1. Use the Administration > SNMP (Configure Global) page to enable SNMP on the switch, and to enable trap messages. - 2.
+Use the Administration > SNMP (Configure Trap) page to specify trap managers so that key events are reported by this switch to your management station. - 3.
 Use the Administration > SNMP (Configure Engine) page to change the local engine ID.
-If you want to change the default engine ID, it must be changed before configuring other parameters.
-Refer to: "Setting the Local Engine ID" on page 383 - 4.
-Use the Administration > SNMP (Configure View) page to specify read and write access views for the switch MIB tree.
-Refer to: "Setting SNMPv3 Views" on page 386 - 5.
-Use the Administration > SNMP (Configure User) page to configure SNMP user groups with the required security model (i.e., SNMP v1, v2c or v3) and security level (i.e., authentication and privacy).
-Refer to: "Configuring" SNMPv3 Groups" on page 389 - 6.
+If you want to change the default engine ID, it must be changed before configuring other parameters. - 4.
+Use the Administration > SNMP (Configure View) page to specify read and write access views for the switch MIB tree. - 5.
+Use the Administration > SNMP (Configure User) page to configure SNMP user groups with the required security model (i.e., SNMP v1, v2c or v3) and security level (i.e., authentication and privacy). - 6.
 Use the Administration > SNMP (Configure Group) page to assign SNMP users to groups, along with their specific authentication and privacy passwords.
-Refer to: "Configuring Local SNMPv3 Users" on page 393